Introduction

 Proper drying and storage are just as important as sanitizing because moisture and poor storage can quickly reintroduce bacteria to clean utensils.
 After sanitizing, kitchen utensils should be air-dried completely and stored in a clean, dry environment to maintain food safety and hygiene.
 According to guidance aligned with Centers for Disease Control and Prevention and USDA, air-drying is preferred because reusable towels can transfer germs back onto food-contact surfaces.

 For best results, place sanitized utensils in an upright position on a clean rack so water can drain naturally and airflow can reach all sides.
-Once dry, store them in closed drawers, utensil organizers, or containers that protect against dust, pests, and splash contamination.
+Once dry, store them in closed drawers, utensil organisers, or containers that protect against dust, pests, and splash contamination.
 Avoid stacking utensils while they are still damp, as trapped moisture encourages microbial growth and odors.
 Maintaining a consistent drying and storage routine helps extend utensil life, prevents cross-contamination, and supports everyday kitchen hygiene.
 Clean, dry storage ensures your utensils stay safe and ready for the next use.

 Common Sanitizing Mistakes to Avoid